-Per the terms of the Settlement, if the Settlement becomes final, Settlement payments will be issued to consumers who are part of the Settlement Class and who filed a valid claim by November 27, 2021.
+Per the terms of the Settlement, Settlement payments will be issued to consumers who are part of the Settlement Class and who filed a valid claim by November 27, 2021.

 Payment amounts will be based on which hard drives a person purchased and the number of hard drives purchased.
 The purchasers of 2TB and 3TB WD Red NAS Drives will receive $4.00 for each drive purchased and purchasers of 4TB and 6TB WD Red NAS Drives will receive $7.00 for each drive purchased, which may be adjusted on a pro-rata basis depending on the number of claims filed.
 The maximum payout per claim, if there is a pro-rata upward adjustment, will be as high as 85% of the Manufacturers Suggested Retail Price value of the drive purchased.

 Western Digital will also disclose on the product’s packaging that the WD Red NAS drives use Shingled Magnetic Recording or SMR technology for no less than 4 years after Final Approval of the Settlement.